jongpie/NebulaLogger/docs/apex/Log-Management/LoggerRestResource.md

 ## LoggerRestResource class

-REST Resource class for external integrations to create &amp; retrieve logging data
+REST Resource class for external integrations to interact with Nebula Logger

 ---